silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_compute_bare_metal`
 {: #bm}

-Provides a bare metal resource.
-This allows bare metal servers to be created, updated, and deleted.
-This resource supports both monthly bare metal servers and hourly bare metal servers.
-For more details, on bare metal severs, refer [IBM Cloud bare metal server page](https://www.ibm.com/cloud/bare-metal-servers).
+Provides a Bare Metal resource.
+This allows Bare Metal servers to be created, updated, and deleted.
+This resource supports both monthly Bare Metal servers and hourly Bare Metal servers.
+For more details, on Bare Metal severs, refer [IBM Cloud Bare Metal server page](https://www.ibm.com/cloud/bare-metal-servers).

 ### Sample Terraform code
 {: #bm-sample}

-#### Hourly bare metal server
+#### Hourly Bare Metal server
-When the `ibm_compute_bare_metal` resource definition has a `fixed_config_preset` attribute, Terraform creates an hourly bare metal server.
+When the `ibm_compute_bare_metal` resource definition has a `fixed_config_preset` attribute, Terraform creates an hourly Bare Metal server.
 Hardware specifications are predefined in the `fixed_config_preset` attribute and cannot be modified.
-The following example shows you how to create a new hourly bare metal server.
+The following example shows you how to create a new hourly Bare Metal server.

-##### Example of an hourly bare metal server
+##### Example of an hourly Bare Metal server
 ```
 resource "ibm_compute_bare_metal" "hourly-bm1" {
     hostname = "hourly-bm1"